royhobbstn/bigQueryACS/README.md

 f1-micro (SharedCPU, 0.6GB): *23min 04sec*

-n1-standard-4 (4CPU, 15GB): *23min 07sec*

-...hmmm the bottleneck appears to be the network.
+n1-standard-1 (1 vCPU, 3.75 GB memory): **

+n1-standard-4 (4 vCPUs, 15 GB memory): **

+...hmmm??

-*All US States with Debian GNU/Linux 8 (jessie) and 300GB SSD:*
+*All US States with Debian GNU/Linux 8 (jessie) and 300GB Standard Disk:*

-n1-standard-1 (1 vCPU, 3.75 GB memory):
+n1-standard-1 (1 vCPU, 3.75 GB memory): *13hr 10min 54sec*

 # How do I use this data?

 Google has a [GUI](https://bigquery.cloud.google.com/queries/) if you have any one-off or exploratory queries you'd like to run.

+Here's an example query for finding the Median Household Income for all counties in Colorado.

 ```
-TODO SQL Query
+select NAME, B19013_001 from acs1115.eseq059 where STATE = '08' and SUMLEVEL = '050' order by NAME asc;
 ```

-I have purposely denormalized the data for improved query performance.
+As you may have noticed from the above query, I have purposely [denormalized](https://cloud.google.com/bigquery/preparing-data-for-loading) the data for improved query performance.
 In the vast majority of cases, you should not need any JOINs in your data.

 You can use also BigQuery through APIs written in [many different languages](https://cloud.google.com/bigquery/create-simple-app-api).
-Here's some boilerplate NodeJS: [example.js](example.js)
+Here's some boilerplate NodeJS: [example.js](example.js).
+It was created for a serverless function, but the format is such that it can be nearly cut and pasted into an existing ExpressJS application without much hassle.

 # Sequence Number Tables?

 Yeah, I know.
+It's a pain to have to look up not only the field that corresponds to the statistic that you're looking for, but also the sequence table.
+[Here's a document that can help.](https://www2.census.gov/programs-surveys/acs/summary_file/2015/documentation/user_tools/ACS_5yr_Seq_Table_Number_Lookup.xls)

-But the good thing about having the data already in BigQuery is that it's fairly easy to create individual table files.
+However, the good thing about having the data already in BigQuery is that it's fairly easy to create individual table files.

 TODO: SQL to convert Seq Tables into logical tables.